raghulchandramouli/GAN_series/README.md

 ## W-GANs:
 Wasserstein Generative Adversarial Networks (W-GANs) represent a variant of traditional GANs designed to overcome challenges such as mode collapse and training instability.
 The key innovation lies in using the Wasserstein distance as the metric for training, providing a more meaningful and stable objective compared to the original GAN formulation.

+## CGANS:
+Conditional Generative Adversarial Networks open up a world of possibilities in the realm of generative models.
+Whether you're interested in creating art, enhancing datasets, or translating between domains, CGANs provide a powerful framework for controlled and targeted data generation.